kuzzleio/documentation/src/sdk-reference/cpp/1/index/delete/index.md

 # delete_

-Deletes an entire data index from Kuzzle.
+Deletes an entire index from Kuzzle.

 ## Signature